seeyijie/citihdb/README.md

 C:\Users\jem>cd citihdb
 C:\Users\jem\citihdb>
 ```
 4. in cmd, type 'python citibot.py'.
 A prompt will appear in the command prompt.
-Once you see "____", your server is up and running.
 5. Go to Telegram and search for @Citibot.
 Type /start command and follow the instructions given by our bot.

 ### Running the server with your own bot